Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Discussion

-\item \textit{Using alternative architecture} - Other network architecture might improve the construction such as the U-net used in \cite{Phillip2016}.
-Additionally, the accuracy of the construction can be improved using additional input information such as the UV luminosity of the LAE. \end{enumerate} We leave these improvements for future works.
+\tb{Furthermore, simpler methods such as CNN with U-net architecture might be preferred in the case of relatively small training datasets.
+Additionally, the accuracy of the construction can be improved using additional input information such as the UV luminosity of the LAEs.} We leave these improvements for future works.